ebowwa/printondemand/_prompts/extract_product_details.md

 Surreal Biomorphic Harmony - Ethereal Artistic Expression (57 characters)

 Brand Name:
-EtherealVisions - Unique Surreal Art (36 characters)
+EtherealVisions - Unique Surreal (32 characters)

 Feature Bullet 1:
 Immerse in the dreamlike tranquility of our artwork, where organic surrealism breathes life into your space, invoking a serene, contemplative aura.
 Perfect for those seeking abstract elegance and mystical charm in decor.
 (220 characters)